YashAndhare/Credit_Card-Customer_Segmentation/README.md

 ### 📊 Feature Columns

-- Sl_No: Primary key of the records
+- Sl_No:- Primary key of the records
-- Customer Key: Customer identification number
+- Customer Key:- Customer identification number
-- Average Credit Limit: Average credit limit of each customer for all credit cards
+- Average Credit Limit:- Average credit limit of each customer for all credit cards
-- Total credit cards: Total number of credit cards possessed by the customer
+- Total credit cards:- Total number of credit cards possessed by the customer
-- Total visits bank: Total number of Visits that customer made (yearly) personally to the bank
+- Total visits bank:- Total number of Visits that customer made (yearly) personally to the bank
-- Total visits online: Total number of visits or online logins made by the customer (yearly)
+- Total visits online:- Total number of visits or online logins made by the customer (yearly)
-- Total calls made: Total number of calls made by the customer to the bank or its customer service department (yearly)
+- Total calls made:- Total number of calls made by the customer to the bank or its customer service department (yearly)

 ## 🛠️ Operations Performed